 Following the preregistered protocol \cite{HuqUnknown-wm}, we excluded sessions with fewer than six participants or with more than 25\% dropout.
-The final dataset includes 20 sessions per condition (60 sessions total), comprising 557 participants overall (187 in the no assistance condition, 182 in the individual assistance condition, and 188 in the relational assistance condition).
-Each participant completed only one session.
-Per-session participant counts, dropout rates, and topic assignments did not differ significantly across conditions (Chi-square tests for participant counts: $p = 0.946$; dropout rates: $p = 0.538$; Fisher’s exact test for topic distributions: $p = 0.533$).
+The final dataset includes 20 sessions per condition (60 sessions total), comprising 557 unique participants overall (187 in the no assistance condition, 182 in the individual assistance condition, and 188 in the relational assistance condition).
+Per-session participant counts, dropout rates, and topic assignments did not differ significantly across conditions (participant counts: $p = 0.946$; dropout: $p = 0.538$; topics: $p = 0.533$).

-We evaluate the effects of AI assistance on group composition and social cohesion, measured through \textit{stance assortativity}—a session-level indicator of how strongly group composition reflects similarity in participants’ opinions.
-Individuals are treated as connected if they belong to the same group \cite{asratian1998bipartite}, and assortativity is computed from their stances on the discussion topic ($-3$ = totally disagree to $+3$ = totally agree) \cite{newman2003mixing}.
-Higher assortativity values indicate stronger clustering of like-minded individuals (i.e., greater social division and lower cohesion), whereas lower values indicate more cross-cutting ties (i.e., lower division and greater cohesion) (Fig. \ref{fig:networks}).
+We evaluate effects on group composition using \textit{stance assortativity}, a structural measure of how strongly group membership reflects similarity in opinions (Fig. \ref{fig:networks}).
+Individuals are defined as connected if they belong to the same group \cite{asratian1998bipartite}, and assortativity is computed from their stance values ($-3$ = totally disagree to $+3$ = totally agree) \cite{newman2003mixing}.
+Higher assortativity indicates stronger clustering of like-minded individuals, whereas lower assortativity indicates more cross-cutting ties and greater cohesion.
 Because random assignment produced variation in initial group composition, we analyze changes relative to the first-round baseline.
-To examine the mechanisms underlying these structural shifts, we also analyze conversational dynamics, including message volume and sentiment, with the latter measured using VADER sentiment analysis \cite{hutto2014vader}.
+To probe the mechanisms underlying these structural shifts, we also examine conversational dynamics, including message volume and sentiment (measured using VADER \cite{hutto2014vader}).